Vicky16032205/Infosys-internship/README.md

 # Results
-The final model achieved an accuracy of around X% (replace with actual accuracy) on the test set.
+The final model achieved an accuracy of around 97% on the test set.
 Precision and recall scores show that the classifier is effective at distinguishing real disaster tweets from unrelated ones.